barryclark/jekyll-now/_posts/2017/2017-05-11-Stir-Fry-Eighteen-Giveaway.md

 * Comment on [this Facebook post](https://www.facebook.com/pawnsperspective/posts/466451667028785).
 Share it for an extra entry!
 * Become a [Patron](https://www.patreon.com/pawnsperspective) of A Pawn's Perspective.
 Different levels give you a different amount of automatic entries into every giveaway I run!

+The giveaway will run until **May 31st**, then a winner will be chosen.